How to File a Code Enforcement Complaint

 HR&A Advisors Rent Stabilization Issue Presentations

 Beverly Hills consultant HR&A Advisors in 2018 released a set of issue papers commissioned to inform the City Council and the public about the key rent stabilization issues up for discussion.
 The consultant presentation, along with issue memos, was delivered to City Council on August 7, 2018.
-We present that video here followed by individual issues which we have broken out from the presentation for your viewing convenience.
-Each issue includes the HR&A Advisors memo followed by the relevant segment of the presentation.
+We present that video here The City Council discussion, preceded by public comments, follows the presentation.

 Read more